Why is sleep so important?

 If there is one thing any new mother understands, it is the need for sleep.
 Sleep during pregnancy is essential to the health of both mom and baby.
-The body undergoes great strain during pregnancy and at least 8 hours of sleep a night helps the body to recover from the affects of the growth of the fetus and the mother's body on the immune system.
+The body undergoes great strain during pregnancy and at least 8 hours of sleep a night helps the body to recover from the effects of the growth of the fetus and the mother's body on the immune system.

 As the baby continues to grow in the womb, the mother may begin to experience some crowding of the organs located in the abdomen.
-Many of these organs, including the stomach, lungs and kidneys will begin to feel the pressure of the fetus during sleep.
+Many of these organs, including the stomach, lungs, and kidneys will begin to feel the pressure of the fetus during sleep.

 The stomach will most often be affected in the most latter months of the pregnancy as the baby positions itself head down.
 During this time of the gestation period, if the baby kicks at night during sleep, the feet can hit the stomach and force gastric liquid into the throat.
 This can cause shortness of breath and painful swallowing.